nfttrader-io/sdk-js/README.md

 - [Utilities](#utilities)
 - [WebSocket provider](#websocket-provider)

-## How the swap works
+## How The Swap Works

-The following scheme describe visually how the swap logic works.
+The following scheme describes visually how the swap logic works.

 ![how-swap-works-nfttrader](https://user-images.githubusercontent.com/98824505/153170940-22bbb678-beff-4f6f-ac27-b221a608a927.png)

-Let's try to explain better the image above.
+Here is a more in depth explanation for the image above.
 The swap "cycle" is composed by the following phases:

 - Create swap phase (mandatory)